GreenmaskIO/greenmask/docs/commands/dump.md

   -p, --port int                        database server port number (default 5432)
-      --quote-all-identifiers           quote all identifiers, even if not key words -n, --schema strings                  dump the specified schema(s) only -s, --schema-only string              dump only the schema, no data --section string                  dump named section (pre-data, data, or post-data) --serializable-deferrable         wait until the dump can run without anomalies --snapshot string                 use given snapshot for the dump --strict-names                    require table and/or schema include patterns to match at least one entity each -S, --superuser string                superuser user name to use in plain-text format -t, --table strings                   dump the specified table(s) only --test string                     connect as specified database user (default "postgres") --use-set-session-authorization   use SET SESSION AUTHORIZATION commands instead of ALTER OWNER commands to set ownership
+      --quote-all-identifiers           quote all identifiers, even if not key words -n, --schema strings                  dump the specified schema(s) only -s, --schema-only                     dump only the schema, no data --section string                  dump named section (pre-data, data, or post-data) --serializable-deferrable         wait until the dump can run without anomalies --snapshot string                 use given snapshot for the dump --strict-names                    require table and/or schema include patterns to match at least one entity each -t, --table strings                   dump the specified table(s) only --test string                     connect as specified database user (default "postgres") --use-set-session-authorization   use SET SESSION AUTHORIZATION commands instead of ALTER OWNER commands to set ownership